-ONLY VISHAY INTERTECHNOLOGY, INC. For Withhold For All To withhold authority The Board of Directors recommends that you vote FOR ALL of the ΑII AII Except to vote for following: individual nominee(s). mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-Election of Directors 0 0 Nominees for 3-year terms 01)Marc Zandman 02)Ruta Zandman 03)Ziv Shoshani 04) Jeffrey H. Vanneste The Board of Directors recommends you vote FOR the following proposals: Against Abstain To ratify the appointment of Ernst & Young LLP as Vishay's independent registered public accounting firm for the 0 0 year ending December 31, 2021.
-3. The advisory approval of the compensation of the Company's executive officers.
-0 0 0 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-Please email your address changes or comments to: Investor@vishay.com Yes No Please indicate if you plan to participate in this meeting.
-0 0 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+THIS PROXY CARD IS VALID ONLY WHEN S 00-P68329 AND DATED .
+THIS PORTION - VISHAY INTERTECHNOLOGY, INC. The Board of Directors recommends that you vote FOR ALL of the following: For All Withhold All To withhold aut vote for any in nominee(s), ma All Except" and number(s) on below. ndividua ark "Foi write the f the l r e e Election of Directors Nominees for 3-year terms 01) Dr. Gerald Paul 02) Dr. Renee B. Booth 03) Dr. Michiko Kurahashi 04) Timothy V. Talbert 0 0 0 - The Board of Directors recommends you vote FOR the following propo sals: For Against Abstain To ratify the appointment of Ernst &amp; Young LLP as Vishay's independent ending December 31, 2022. register ed public acco ounting fir m for the year 0 0 0 The advisory approval of the compensation of the Company's executive officers.
+0 0 0 NOTE: Such other business as may properly come before the meetir ng or any adjournment thereof.
+Please email your address changes or comments to: Investor@vishay.com Please sign exactly as your name(s) appear(s) hereon.
+When signing as a fiduciary, please give full title as such.
+Joint owners should each sign corporation or partnership, please sign in full corporate or partnership name persona lly.
+All holder Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date